 Dog paws can smell for a variety of reasons.
-They have sweat glands in their paw pads that help them cool down in hot weather, and they have scent glands as well that let them leave behind their pheromones so others knew they were there (which is why many dogs scrape their feet on the grass or kick the dirt after going to the bathroom).
+They have sweat glands in their paw pads that help them cool down in hot weather, and they have scent glands as well that let them leave behind their pheromones so others know they were there (which is why many dogs scrape their feet on the grass or kick the dirt after going to the bathroom).

-Yeast and bacteria on your dog's feet is normal, and your dog's immune system works to keep them at a manageable number.
-However, if you're noticing that your dog's paws really reek of Fritos, visit your veterinarian to find out the cause and treat the infection.
+Yeast and bacteria on your dog's feet are normal, and your dog's immune system works to keep them at a manageable number.
+However, if you're noticing that your dog's paws really reek of Fritos® or their nails appear infected, visit your veterinarian to find out the cause and treat the infection.
 Sometimes these infections are caused by food or environmental allergies.
 Make sure to thoroughly wipe and dry off your dog's paws after they take a trip outside to help prevent an overload of yeast and bacteria between their toes.

 Hear us lament over Frito-toes in our music parody video, "Toe Beans".